What Skills are Needed for Property Management Jobs?

 Property management provides a wealth of opportunities for those looking for a rewarding, challenging, and lucrative career in real estate.
 Candidates looking for property management jobs should be aware of the basic structure of many property management firms as well as the skill sets that these firms seek in their employees.

 Leasing (sales), administration, and management are the three main areas where property management jobs can be found.
-While most on-site property management staff can lease apartments, leasing is usually handled a leasing consultant.
+While most on-site property management staff can lease apartments, leasing is usually handled by a leasing consultant.
 To be a successful leasing consultant, one must be knowledgeable and comfortable with all aspects of the sales process, including speaking with clients over the phone, meeting with them in person, and following up until the sale is completed.

 The majority of a leasing consultant’s day is spent on the phone talking to potential customers.
 As a result, the consultant’s ability to communicate over the phone is critical.
 Surprisingly, this is the one area where the majority of leasing consultants struggle.
 This means that those who excel at the telephone may have a significant competitive advantage.